openzfs/zfs/module/os/windows/README.md

 * Compile solution
 * Menu > Debug > Start Debugging (F5)

-wait a while, for VS2017 to deploy the .sys file on Target and start it.
+wait a while, for Visual Studio to deploy the .sys file on Target and start it.